sahajoydeep2002/Smart-Home-setup-to-track-indoor-temperatures-and-humidity-with-sensors/README.md

 <img class = "center" width = 70% src="vue-frontend/image1_page-0001.jpg">
 </p>

+After that we test if the program detects our RTL-SDR receiver with

+rtl_433 -G

+I had some trouble with the following error: Kernel driver is active, or device is claimed by second instance of librtlsdr.
+In the first case, please either detach or blacklist the kernel module (dvbusbrtl28xxu), or enable automatic detaching at compile time.

+The repository owner recommends

+sudo rmmod dvb_usb_rtl28xxu rtl2832
+in that case.
+If everything went well, the receiver is ready to get sensor data and rtl_433 helps with processing, so that after a few seconds you should get signals in the nearby area (yes, even temperature sensor data of your neighbor's or sensor data of connected cars.)

 ### Start the Node.js backend on port 3000
 * cd server